snickbit/snickbit.js/README.md

 	</h3>
 </div>

-Simple function queueing & throttling
+Fluid queueing library for any function or promise